NateWr/pkp-docs/schema/index.md

 # Introduction to Schema

-This document describes proposed changes to define entities in OJS/OMP using an extended form of `json-schema`.
+This document describes a new way to define entities in OJS/OMP using an extended form of `json-schema`.
 These machine-readable descriptions can then be used to sanitize, validate and read/write to the database.

 It also briefly introduces new form components built in Vue.js and describes how they can be instantiated and extended alongside an entity schema.